top of page

 The Air Fryer Advantage

-Why use an air fryer for dessert?
-It’s faster than an oven (no preheating slog), uses less energy, and delivers a crispy texture that’s hard to beat.
-Unlike deep-frying, it requires minimal oil, making cleanup a breeze.
-For these bombs, the air fryer’s hot-air circulation ensures even cooking, browning the exterior while keeping the center soft and gooey.
+For these bombs, the air fryer’s hot-air circulation ensures even cooking.
+It browns the exterior while keeping the center soft and gooey.
 It’s also ideal for small batches, letting you whip up a few bombs for a solo treat without heating the whole kitchen.

 Troubleshooting Common Issues